Sea Arch “The Needle”

 Challenges include occasional tall weeds in summertime, a few barbed wire fence crossings, some burn (stream) fording, a few very steep sections, and a bit of boulder scrambling.
 Clifftop walking required.
 All of this can add up to danger if not undertaken with care by a fit, experienced walker.

-If you have any questions or doubts about walking any section of the trail, please do not hesitate to contact us.
+If you have any questions or doubts, please do not hesitate to contact us.

 The Route